Coronavirus and betting: The 'perfect storm' for problem gambling | DW | 13.04.2020

 As long as there have been sports, there have been bets on the outcome, but what happens when there's no sport to bet on, or no physical spaces in which to place that bet?

-"For people that don't normally gamble, they might see gambling as a pastime to fill the void but there are also a lot of people who will be adversely financially affected by this and gambling advertisement creates the mistaken belief that gambling is a quick way of making money," Grimes tells DW.
+"For people that don't normally gamble, they might see gambling as a pastime to fill the void, but there are also a lot of people who will be adversely financially affected by this, and gambling advertisement creates the mistaken belief that gambling is a quick way of making money," Grimes told DW.

 "There's a real danger of casual customers replacing their relatively limited sports betting with virtual casino games and sports, which are not only relentless but are unlimited, have no relationship to sport.
 My worry is that people don't understand the addictive nature of these products, don't understand that a small casual bet on them can lead to some sort of problem or addiction."